Child Abuse & Neglect

 The Virginia Board of Education developed Guidelines for the Prevention of Sexual Misconduct and Abuse in Virginia Public Schools to help local school boards create and implement policies and procedures that deter misconduct, provide accountability, and establish clear and reasonable boundaries for interactions among students and teachers, other school board employees, and adult volunteers.

-- Know the Warning Signs of Educator Sexual Misconduct (PDF) – February 2013 Phi Delta Kappan article by Charol Shakeshaft, professor of educational leadership, Virginia Commonwealth University
+- Know the Warning Signs of Educator Sexual Misconduct-This is a PDF document. – February 2013 Phi Delta Kappan article by Charol Shakeshaft, professor of educational leadership, Virginia Commonwealth University